 Declare a minor in FSOS

 Undergraduate minor applications are available on the forms page.
 Please include the courses you have completed, courses in progress, and planned courses on this form.
 Courses do not need to be completed prior to submitting it.
-Email your completed form to Margaret Kelly, director of undergraduate studies, at firstname.lastname@example.org
+Email your completed form to Kirsten Collins, senior undergraduate advisor, at firstname.lastname@example.org.

 Research and scholarship opportunities

 The Undergraduate Research Opportunities Program (UROP) is designed to give undergraduate students and faculty members the opportunity to collaborate on research, scholarly, or creative activities by offering financial awards (up to $1,400) twice yearly to full-time undergraduates.
 UROP applications are judged on both the quality of the proposed project and the educational benefit to the student; awards are not based on financial need.